 \section{Method}

-In our initial experiments, we observed that the traditional meta-learning approach for NMT domain adaptation sacrifices the domain robustness on seen domains in order to improve the domain adaptability on unseen domains (see more details in Table~\ref{tab:en2de_res_domain_robustness} and Table~\ref{tab:en2de_res_domain_adapt}, these will be discussed in Section~\ref{sec:results}).
-To address these issues, we propose a novel approach, \md, which combines meta-learning with a word-level domain-mixing system to improve both domain robustness and domain adaptability simultaneously in a single model. \md consists of three parts: Word-Level Domain Mixing, Domain classification, and Online Meta-Learning.
+In our initial experiments, we observed that the standard meta-learning approach for NMT domain adaptation sacrifices the domain robustness on seen domains in order to improve the domain adaptability on unseen domains.
+To address these issues, we propose a novel approach, \md, which combines meta-learning with a word-level domain-mixing system (for improving domain robustness) in a single model. \md consists of three parts: Word-Level Domain Mixing, Domain Classification, and Online Meta-Learning.
 Figure~\ref{fig:models} illustrates \md.